 At Gympie Hosting, we love WordPress.
-It is one of the most popular and easy to use Content Management Systems (CMS) available and unfortunately, this popularity makes it a target for hackers.
-Therefore, it is important to understand some basic Worpdress security issues, to minimise the risk of having your wbsite hacked or compromised.
+It is one of the most popular and easy to use Content Management Systems (CMS) available.
+Unfortunately, this popularity also makes it a target for hackers.
+Therefore, it is important to understand some basic Worpdress security issues to minimise the risk of having your wbsite hacked or compromised.

-In recent times, we have seen a few sites compromised and our investigations of these security breaches indicate that hackers obtaining access passwords represent the majority of site intrusions.
+Over the years, we have seen a few sites compromised and our investigations of these security breaches indicate that hackers obtain access passwords and compromises due to vulnerabilities in outdated WordPress versions and plugins representing the majority of site intrusions.
 Hackers can obtain passwords (Cpanel and Worpdress) through:

 - “bruteforce” software attacks that generate random password combinations until the password is found

 - virus/malware installed on users computers that send the stored passwords to hackers

 In order to minimise the risk associated with passwords, we always manually create our Cpanel accounts and manually install Wordpress to be able to use our own very secure passwords.
 While this doesn’t mitigate passords being hacked by malware on a site owners computer, it virually eliminates the ability of “rogue software guessing” passwords.

 We also use the Genesis framework, Beaver Builder and Astra Themes for our Worpdress installations (we never use free themes as they can be poorly coded and also contain code backdoors).
 We have been Genesis pro developers since Brian Gardners Revolution Pro themes days and have access to all themes in the Studiopress Pro Plus Package.
 Genesis is one of our preferred solutions for WordPress security and optimisation.
 It is:

 - SEO optimized “out of the box”

 - allows limitless design customisation with child themes

 - easy to configure with lots of widgets and plugins